 It’s lush green, it has mountains and lakes – and adrenaline activities are a thing around here.

-That’s why I decided to put together a list of top outdoor adventures in Slovenia you should surely add to your itinerary when visiting our country.
-In fact, most of them you can try in Bovec, the adventure capital of Slovenia!
+That’s why I decided to put together a list of top outdoor adventures in Slovenia, which you should surely add to your itinerary when visiting our country.

 Table of Contents